 Breaking the Single-Location Plateau

-Single-location dental and medical practices reach predictable revenue plateaus not from market saturation or patient demand constraints, but from operational systems that can't scale past founder-operator capacity.
-This is the single-location plateau—and it costs practices hundreds of thousands in unrealized revenue annually.
+Single-location dental and medical practices reach predictable revenue plateaus not from market saturation, but from operational systems that can't scale past founder-operator capacity.

 The Pattern